okta/okta.github.io/_source/_posts/2017-12-04-basic-crud-angular-and-spring-boot.md

 * [Build an Angular App with Okta's Sign-In Widget in 15 Minutes](/blog/2017/03/27/angular-okta-sign-in-widget)

 If you have any questions, please don't hesitate to leave a comment below, or ask us on our [Okta Developer Forums](https://devforum.okta.com/).
 Follow us [on Twitter](https://twitter.com/oktadev) if you want to be notified when we publish new blog posts.

+**Changelog:**

+* Mar 5, 2018: Updated to use Spring Boot 2.0 and Angular CLI 1.7.2 (with Angular 5.2.7).
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-spring-boot-2-angular-5-example/pull/2).
+Changes to this article can be viewed [okta/okta.github.io#1800](https://github.com/okta/okta.github.io/pull/1800).